Enables and returns a reference to an Automation object.

 // Make Excel visible through the Application object.
 ExcelSheet.Application.Visible = true; // Place some text in the first cell of the sheet.
 ExcelSheet.ActiveSheet.Cells(1,1).Value = "This is column A, row 1"; // Save the sheet.
 ExcelSheet.SaveAs("C:\\TEST.XLS"); // Close Excel with the Quit method on the Application object.
 ExcelSheet.Application.Quit();

-Creating an ActiveXObject on a remote server is not supported in Internet Explorer 9 standards mode, Internet Explorer 10 standards mode, and Windows Store apps or later.
+Creating an ActiveXObject on a remote server is not supported in Internet Explorer 9 standards mode, Internet Explorer 10 standards mode, Internet Explorer 11 standards mode, and Windows Store apps or later.